 Our card services business is a leader in electronic funds transfer and provides a total payments solution through a variety of products and services.
 We offer ATM and point of sale PIN-based debit transaction processing, signature debit processing, ATM driving and monitoring, private label and bankcard credit card processing, electronic benefits transfer switching, prepaid program development and management, and national and regional network access.
-We own the ACCEL/Exchange® network and drive approximately 21,000 ATMs.
+We own the ACCEL/Exchange® network and operate approximately 19,000 ATMs.
 Comprehensive integration with our account processing products and services allows us to reduce costs and increase efficiencies for our clients through enterprise offerings in areas such as risk management and loyalty rewards.
-Our card services business has more than 4,300 clients, including banks and credit unions of all asset sizes, resellers, finance companies, independent sales organizations and merchant acquirers across the U.S. In 2012, we processed more than 11 billion debit and credit transactions, making us one of the largest financial transaction processors in the nation.
+Our card services business has more than 4,300 clients including banks and credit unions of all asset sizes, resellers (via both business alliance and remarketer agreements), finance companies, independent sales organizations and merchant acquirers across the U.S. In 2011, we processed more than 10 billion debit and credit transactions, making us one of the largest financial transaction processors in the nation.